Is your life simple or are you feeling a bit overwhelmed?

 At the same time, it was sad to see that in the Indian cities there is now a growing desire to consume and collect stuff, so as to be like the “enlightened” West.

 It just doesn’t make any sense to me in buying, collecting and hording things we don’t really need and not ever likely to use.

 So often we keep things in case one day they are useful.
-I bet right now you can mentally recall the things you in your home for this very reason.
+I bet right now you can mentally recall the things you have kept in your home for this very reason.